-Over 70 people attended this event on 1st May, bringing together patients and relatives who have experienced sepsis, and clinicians who manage patients with sepsis.
-The programme included patient stories, national (Ron Daniels, UK Sepsis Trust, CEO) and regional sepsis updates (Andrew Brent, regional Clinical lead) , and interactive workshops to improve sepsis care, information and support for people in our region (using Liberating Structures).
+Over 70 people attended this event on 1 May 2018 which brought together patients and relatives who have experienced sepsis, and clinicians who manage patients with sepsis.
+The programme included patient stories, national updates (Ron Daniels, UK Sepsis Trust CEO) and regional updates (Andrew Brent, regional clinical lead) , and interactive workshops to improve sepsis care, information and support for people in our region (using Liberating Structures).

-- To hear national and regional updates on sepsis.
+- hear national and regional updates on sepsis

-- To provide an opportunity to network, engage with, and learn from people who have experienced sepsis.
+- provide an opportunity to network, engage with, and learn from people who have experienced sepsis

-- A patient led support group to be set up in our region, with help from UK Sepsis Trust.
+- setting up a patient-led support group with help from the UK Sepsis Trust.

 “An excellent example of how to do patient/public engagement work. useful & enjoyable” Bethan Page, PhD student

 “Great collaborative event.
-Cathartic, educational and progressive…all at the same time” Emma Cazaly sepsis survivor, GWH
+Cathartic, educational and progressive…all at the same time” Emma Cazaly, sepsis survivor

 “A humbling experience that will change my practice” Owen Gustafason, Physiotherapist, OUH